Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

 * generating data for grouped frequency distributions or histograms

 The source of random data used by the data generation utilities is pluggable.
-By default, the JDK-supplied PseudoRandom Number Generator (PRNG) is used, but alternative generators can be "plugged in" using an adaptor framework, which provides a generic facility for replacing `java.util.Random` with an alternative PRNG.
-Other very good PRNG suitable for Monte-Carlo analysis (but <strong>not</strong>
+In most cases, the default is a Well generator.
+Whenever a default is provided, the javadoc indicates what the default is.
+Other good PRNGs suitable for Monte-Carlo analysis (but <strong>not</strong>
-for cryptography) provided by the library are the Mersenne twister from Makoto Matsumoto and Takuji Nishimura and the more recent WELL generators (Well Equidistributed Long-period Linear) from Fran&#231;ois Panneton, Pierre L&#39;Ecuyer and Makoto Matsumoto.
+for cryptography) provided by the library in the  [raondom](../apidocs/org/hipparchus/random/package.html).

 Sections 2.2-2.6 below show how to use the Hipparchus API to generate different kinds of random data.
 The examples all use the default